Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/incrementing-button-interaction/introduction.md

 In the below snippet, we begin to create some of the configuration needed later to send a transaction. ```VERSION``` will be used later in the transaction call.
 We then add a private key to the Zilliqa object so later we can execute against a specific address we own.

-For our example, we ensure chainID and msgVersion are correct for testnet
+For our example, we ensure chain id and msgVersion are correct for testnet

 ```js
 // these values can change depending on what network you are connecting on